syncfusion-content/xamarin-docs/Xamarin/Range-Slider/ToolTip-Support.md

 ### TopLeft

-the ToolTip will be placed either above the Thumb in horizontal orientation or left of the Thumb in vertical orientation.
+Position the ToolTip above the thumb in horizontal orientation or to the left in vertical orientation.

 {% tabs %}